 We will also continue to collect information from your hospital on how you are getting on and about any further treatments you may receive in future.
-If available, we would also like to collect any tissue samples taken as part of your routine care if your cancer comes back while you are still being followed up for the trial.
+If available, we would also like to collect any tissue samples taken as part of your routine care if your cancer comes back once you have finished trial treatment but while you are still being followed up for the trial.